Story Crossroads offers a special invite to any Homeschooling student, group, and co-op.

 Homeschooling … The Performing Side

-Story Crossroads invites K-12 students from home schools to apply to tell stories for the Story Crossroads Festival on May 13, 2020 (as deadline passed for May 15, 2019) with 33 youth spots available.
+Story Crossroads invites K-12 students from home schools to apply to tell stories for the Story Crossroads Festival on May 13, 2020 with 33 youth spots available.
 Due by April 1st each year.